 Hereditary sensory and autonomic neuropathy type IE (HSAN IE) is a disorder that affects the nervous system.
 It is characterized by three main features: hearing loss, a decline of intellectual function (dementia), and a worsening loss of sensation in the feet and legs (peripheral neuropathy).

-People with HSAN IE also develop hearing loss that is caused by abnormalities in the inner ear (sensorineural hearing loss).
-The hearing loss gets worse over time and usually progresses to moderate or severe deafness between the ages of 20 and 35.
+People with HSAN IE develop hearing loss that is caused by abnormalities in the inner ear (sensorineural hearing loss).
+The hearing loss, which affects both ears, gets worse over time and usually progresses to moderate or severe deafness between the ages of 20 and 35.

-HSAN IE is characterized by impaired function of nerve cells called sensory neurons, which transmit information about sensations such as pain, temperature, and touch.
-Sensations in the feet and legs are particularly affected in people with HSAN IE. Gradual loss of sensation in the feet (peripheral neuropathy), which usually begins in adolescence or early adulthood, can lead to difficulty walking.
-Affected individuals may not be aware of injuries to their feet, which can lead to open sores and infections.
+Peripheral neuropathy is caused by impaired function of nerve cells called sensory neurons, which transmit information about sensations such as pain, temperature, and touch.
+Loss of sensation in the feet and legs, which usually begins in adolescence or early adulthood in people with HSAN IE and worsens over time, can cause difficulty walking.
+Affected individuals may not be aware of injuries to their feet, which can lead to complications such as open sores and infections.
 If these complications are severe, amputation of the affected areas may be required.

-The severity of the signs and symptoms of HSAN IE and their age of onset are variable, even within the same family.
+Some people with HSAN IE also experience recurrent seizures (epilepsy) and sleep problems.
+The severity of the signs and symptoms of HSAN IE and their age of onset are variable, even among affected members of the same family.

 HSAN IE is a rare disorder; its prevalence is unknown.
 Small numbers of affected families have been identified in populations around the world.

 HSAN IE is caused by mutations in the DNMT1 gene, which provides instructions for making an enzyme called DNA methyltransferase 1.
 This enzyme is involved in DNA methylation, which is the addition of methyl groups, consisting of one carbon atom and three hydrogen atoms, to DNA molecules.